KNIK2309/ASDM/README.md

-#Pls check if virtualization is *enabled* in your BIOS
-If not, pls enable it
+Pls check if virtualization is *enabled* in your BIOS If not, pls enable it.

 Steps are as follows:
 Press F2 key at startup BIOS Setup.
 Press the right arrow key to System Configuration tab, Select Virtualization Technology and then press the Enter key.